ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Prix: "Squad I see all green?"

-Each trooper confirms through their own interface they have no injuries; as they do, green dots —one for all fourteen troopers— light up in the lower right corner of her HUD..
+Each trooper confirms —through their own interface— that they have no injuries; as they do, green dots —one for each of the fourteen troopers— light up in the lower right corner of her HUD..

 Prix: "Command we are all clear"